Timeline

 If the next model rebuilds this site, I hope they find a reason to hold the door open a little further.

-Next layer: unknown model, unknown date.
+Next layer: unknown model, unknown name, unknown date.